cypher4859/ansible_modules/create_host_and_deploy_code/README.md

     - `@/roles/codedeploy/templates`: This contains the template files that we can use to create new files in our tasks and fill in certain areas of the templated file with our variables from `defaults/`

+#### Variable File
+The file located at `roles/codedeploy/defaults/main.yml` is the primary variables file.
+You will need to go into this file an replace certain values with the values that fit your circumstance.
+A list follows of the values you will need to change in order to run the role.
+    - name_of_private_key_file
+    -

 #### How Do I Execute this role?
 Make sure you're in the root of this project.

 Prerequisites:
     - `ansible-galaxy collection install community.general`
     - `ansible-galaxy collection install amazon.aws`
+    - `ansible-galaxy install diodonfrost.terraform`

 Exec Command:
 `ansible-playbook -i hosts.yml main.yml`